 The Dutch smoking ban was introduced to protect workers rather than public

 health in general.

 However, the ban, brought in nearly five years ago, is widely flouted in

-bigger bars, cafes and nightclubs.
+bigger bars, cafes and

-to health ministry
+health ministry inspectors.

 Dutch News. nl: May 3, 2013

 (L) Automatic vending machine for tobacco sale seen at the corner of a

 (M) The entrance to the new Garden Wing of Park Plaza Victoria Hotel Amsterdam